Fully Data-driven Normalized and Exponentiated Kernel Density Estimator with Hyv\"arinen Score: Introduction

-where $w>0$ is another tuning parameter.
-Note that the right side of (\ref{KDE2}) is not a proper density, and its normalized version $\hat{f}_{w,h}$ has an intractable normalizing constant that depends on $w$, which makes it difficult to tune the parameters $(w, h)$ in a data-driven manner.
-However, it can provide additional flexibility for the KDE.
-In particular, one representative role of $w$ is adjusting the smoothness of the KDE; that is, when $h$ is smaller than necessary, $w$ can be small to make the density estimator smoothed.
-To estimate the two parameters $(w, h)$, we employ techniques of fitting unnormalized models with the Fisher divergence \citep{hyvarinen2005estimation}, so that the estimator of $(w, h)$ can be defined as the minimizer of the Hyv{\"a}rinen score.
-We then theoretically and numerically investigate a new fully data-driven bandwidth selection method and the final density estimator.
-In particular, one of our main results is that the \textit{optimal $w$ is not necessarily $1$}, indicating theoretical justification for using the extended form of the KDE estimator (\ref{KDE2}).
-Our main contributions can be summarized as follows. \begin{enumerate} \item We provide theoretical characterisation of asymptotically optimal $w$ and $h$ in terms of the Fisher divergence.
-In particular, our results show that $w$ is not necessarily 1, which suggests the theoretical relevance of using our proposed method in the context of KDE.
-In addition to this, the results of numerical experiments also suggest situations in which our proposed method is more effective when compared to other methods. \item We also prove sharp asymptotic results including consistency of the estimated tuning parameters.
-Notably, our results do not assume independence of observations, unlike prior study \citep{jewson2021general}.
-The assumption of independence is not valid because the KDE refers to all observations.
-To the best of our knowledge, this is the first time that such statements are proven without assuming independence. \end{enumerate}
+Parameter $w$ can provide additional flexibility to the KDE.
+In particular, a representative role of $w$ is to adjust the smoothness of the KDE, i.e., when $h$ is smaller than necessary, $w$ can be too small to smooth the density estimator.
+In other words, $h$ acts on the kernel for each observations so provides local smoothness, and $w$ acts on the combination of all the kernels so provides global smoothness of the density.
+To optimize the two parameters $(w, h)$, \cite{jewson2021general} employ techniques of fitting feasible unnormalized model $\exp\{w \sum_{i=1}^n \log \hat{f}_h(X_i)\}$ with the Fisher divergence \citep{hyvarinen2005estimation}, such that the estimator of $(w, h)$ can be defined as the minimizer of the Hyv{\"a}rinen score.
+In this study, we then theoretically and numerically investigate the new fully data-driven tuning method and the final density estimator.
+Our main contributions can be summarized as follows: \begin{enumerate} \item We theoretically characterize asymptotically optimal $w$ and $h$ in terms of the Fisher divergence (defined in Section \ref{sec:characterisation} as $w_n^*$ and $h_n^*$, respectively).
+In particular, our results show that optimal $w_n^*$ is not necessarily 1, which suggests the theoretical relevance of using $\hat{f}_{w,h}$ in the context of KDE.
+In addition, the results of numerical experiments also suggest cases in which $\hat{f}_{w,h}$ is more effective in comparison to other methods. \item We also demonstrate sharp asymptotic results including consistency of the estimated tuning parameters.
+Notably, our results do not assume the independence of each term in the Hyv\"arinen Score, unlike previous study \citep{jewson2021general}.
+The assumption of independence is not valid because KDE refers to all observations.
+To the best of our knowledge, this is the first time that such statements have been proven without assuming independence. \end{enumerate}